delvtech/council-kit/packages/council-deploy/README.md

 ## Installation

 1. Clone the council-monorepo then run, `yarn install`.
-2. Run `yarn workspace @council/deploy run build` to grab the latest contract code and build the project.
+2. Run `yarn workspace @council/deploy run load-contracts` to grab the latest contract code
 3. Add your environment variables to `packages/council-deploy/.env`.
 See the `.env.sample` in this project for a template.
+4. Run `yarn workspace @council/deploy run build`.

 ## Deploy contracts